beareid/beareid/README.md

 - 👋 Hi, I’m Bea Reid.
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently relearning C++.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on React projects.
-- 📫 You can reach me at ronin.bea@gmail.com.
+- 📫 You can reach me at bearied.info@gmail.com.

 <!---
 BeaRonin/BeaRonin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.